 Lancaster Lawyer to Sue Employer for Pregnancy Discrimination

 Employees have the right to fair hire and treatment in the workplace.
 Discrimination is illegal and immoral, and employers who still practice discrimination in both subtle and overt ways all too often get away with their actions.
 Women have been discriminated against in the workplace for some time, and pregnancy is one of the most commonly cited reasons for different treatment at a job.
 Many pregnant women have suffered for carrying children.
 Even though laws have been put in place to prevent discrimination for happening, it still occurs on a daily basis, and we believe anyone affected by pregnancy discrimination in the workplace should pursue financial compensation under the state of the law.
-Our discrimination lawyers at the California Employment Attorneys Group are here to help you acquire a settlement if you have been mistreated at work for being pregnant.
+Our discrimination lawyers at the California Labor Law Employment Attorneys Group are here to help you acquire a settlement if you have been mistreated at work for being pregnant.
 Clients often call us with questions about what to do in situations that feature harassment or discrimination at work; examples of some of these questions include: